todogroup/ospo-career-path/OSPO-101/module2/README.md

 - Establish an Open Source Review Board (OSRB) to serve as a clearinghouse for all Open Source activities

-- Create incremental investment in headcount and infrastructure in engineering, product management, and legal to manage a mix of closed source / open source software
+- Create incremental investment in headcount and infrastructure in engineering, product management, and legal to manage a mix of proprietary (may be closed source) / open source software

 **Participant**